Vendor Agreement Template, Free Download 2026

 Your business is purchasing goods from a supplier and needs a written agreement that defines the products, pricing, delivery schedule, quality standards, and warranty terms to protect against defective merchandise and delivery failures.

 You are onboarding a new vendor to provide recurring services or supplies and need to establish net payment terms, minimum order quantities, pricing guarantees, and performance standards in a formal contract before the first purchase order is placed.
+Attach a scope of work for each project-based engagement under the vendor agreement.

 A vendor is delivering goods that must comply with UCC Article 2 requirements for the sale of goods, and you need to address risk of loss, title transfer, and FOB shipping terms to determine which party bears the risk during transit.